bflemi3/object-translation/README.md

 ```javascript
 { hair_color: 'brown', hair_length: 'short' } --> { hair: { color: 'brown', length: 'short' } }
 ```
 This is a more complex rule that defines a new property called `hair` at the root of the target object. `hair` will be an object since it's defined with the [properties](#properties) property.
 The [properties](#properties) property is a collection of more rules that are used to create the child properties of `hair`, and since there isn't a `source` defined in this rule, the rules in [properties](#properties) will start matching at the root of the source object.
+To learn more about properties see the [properties](#properties) section under Rules.

 Rule:
 ```javascript